MasterCraftArc/company-website/content/blog/constructive-pessimism-and-continuous-delivery/index.md

 ---
 There are many practices, both technical and procedural, required for a development team to successfully execute continuous delivery (CD) of software.
 It’s not easy.
 These practices are often counterintuitive and require a high degree of team organization and discipline.
 Continuous delivery of software is proven to have a significant positive impact on users, organizations, and development teams.

 Despite the benefits, continuous delivery is still not standard industry practice.
 While this baffles me, I understand that implementing CD requires a shift in priorities.
-I believe the way forward is to shift from hope based development to pessimistic development
+I believe the way forward is to shift from hope based development to pessimistic development.

 ## Hope Based Development- Wait and Pray

 Many organizations practice something I like to call hope creep.
 When talking about delivering software to the end-user,  I often hear comments such as: